How to Install Ubuntu Cleaner on Ubuntu 22.04 or 20.04

 Activities > Show Applications > Ubuntu Cleaner

-Additional Tips with Ubuntu Cleaner
+Additional Ubuntu Cleaner Commands

-Update Ubuntu Cleaner on Ubuntu 22.04 or 20.04
+Update Ubuntu Cleaner

 Ubuntu Cleaner, much like other installed packages on your Ubuntu system, typically updates itself automatically.
 This is possible through the APT package manager, which handles updates for all installed packages on your system.
 However, there may be instances when you prefer or need to check for updates manually.
 If you find yourself in such a scenario, you can turn to the terminal for assistance: